mongodb/chatbot/docs/docs/index.md

 The MongoDB RAG Framework is under active development and may undergo breaking changes.

-We aim to keep the documentation up to date with the latest changes.
+We aim to keep the documentation up to date with the latest version.

 :::